gvwilson/thirdbit/src/fiction/iffy/index.md

 The person sitting across from her looked like her First, but the scar across the bridge of her nose was missing, and her full cheeks betrayed a childhood where "enough food" was taken for granted.
-"Are you—are you Suhailah Yuen?"*
+"Are you Suhailah Yuen?"*

 *The figure shrugged.
-"It's a bit complicated.
+"It's complicated.
 I am her memories,
 and memories make us who we are.
 But I am also what you call Nova Zembla.